-1. District Work-Study
+1. Department Funded Work-Study

-The wages for district work-study positions are paid from a department's budget and are available to any student who meets the criteria below.
+The wages for department funded work-study positions are paid from a department's budget and are available to any student who meets the criteria below.
 These positions do not require financial aid eligibility.

 Eligibility Requirements: